 Tips for keeping your phone safe from hackers

 Getting hacked is not pleasant.
-So to avoid worrying about what information hackers might have stolen or how to find out if you have been hacked, here are some tips to protect your phone:
+So to avoid worrying about what information hackers might have stolen or how to find out who hacked your phone, here are some tips to protect your phone:

 Remember that hackers get smarter and smarter in their attempts to steal information and infiltrate devices, so be very careful when you’re downloading or installing an app.